Brillo Pad: History

-In the early 1900s, in New York, an unnamed cookware peddler and his brother-in-law, an unnamed jeweller, were working on a solution to clean blackened cookware.
+In the early 1900s, in New York, an unnamed cookware peddler and his brother-in-law, Theodore Ludwig, were working on a solution to clean blackened cookware.
 Using jewellers' rouge, with soap and fine steel wool from Germany, they developed a method to scour the backsides of cooking utensils when they began to blacken.
 The method worked and the peddler added this new product, soap with steel wool, into his line of goods for sale.

 Demand for the steel wool, copper spun and soap with jewellers' rouge increased quickly.
 The peddler and the jeweller decided to patent the product.
 Because they lacked the money to pay for legal services, they offered New York attorney Milton Loeb an interest in their business.
 Loeb accepted and in 1913, he secured a patent for the product under the name Brillo.
 The partnership formed between the peddler, the jeweller and the attorney became known as the Brillo Manufacturing Company, with headquarters and production operations in New York City.

 By 1917, the company was selling packaged boxes of six pads, with a cake of soap included.
 During World War I, it helped with needed efforts of field operations.
 In 1921, the company moved its production facility to London, Ohio.
 It was only in the 1930s that soap was contained within the pad.

 The company merged with Purex Industries in 1962.
 The Dial Corporation acquired Purex Industries in 1985.
 Church and Dwight acquired the Brillo business from Dial in 1997.

 In 2010, Armaly Brands of Walled Lake, Michigan, primarily a manufacturer of sponges, purchased the Brillo business from Church & Dwight.
 At that time there were about 50 employees, down from a high of about 150 in the 1990s.